By: William C. Head, Criminal Defense Attorney Atlanta GA and ABA Board-Certified DUI Attorney

 The Dean of Georgia DUI attorneys, William C. “Bubba” Head, a Super Lawyer since 2004 when the “Super Lawyers” professional excellence recognition category was started, is the best-known DUI lawyer in GA, and one of the best-known in America for beating a DUI.

 Mr. Head and his DUI law firm partners, DUI Attorney Atlanta Larry Kohn, Super Lawyer, and ex-cop-turned-criminal-defense-attorney Cory Yager, Super Lawyer Rising Star for the past six years in a row, collectively handle in excess of 600 misdemeanor and felony criminal law cases annually in Georgia.
-The Atlanta DUI lawyers pride themselves on fighting DUI arrests in criminal courts all over Georgia, and not just in Atlanta, GA.
+The DUI lawyers in Atlanta pride themselves on fighting DUI arrests in criminal courts all over Georgia, and not just in Atlanta, GA.
 Each DUI lawyer is now a legal author, for national legal book publisher Thomson-Reuters-West.

 Over 90% of the crimes our DUI law firm defends are traffic-related arrests, and most of those criminal law cases that occur in motor vehicles will have a DUI GA as one of the most serious charges.
 This includes felony vehicular homicide arrests, based upon an underlying DUI offense, or possibly a single charge of 1st offense DUI, a misdemeanor, or after a DUI checkpoint arrest, where no underlying traffic ticket was issued except the misdemeanor DUI citation.

 All three of the DUI lawyer partners at our firm are DUI law authors.
 No other law firm in Georgia can match that, and very few can in America, especially in DIFFERENT, national legal book publications.
 William Head wrote and self-published his first national DUI book on how to beat a DUI, 101 Ways to Avoid a Drunk Driving Conviction, in 1991.
+Read more about Bubba Head’s qualifications at U.S. News & World Report.

 It is still the largest-selling DUI book in US history.
 This first DUI book was followed by over a dozen other DUI books, on DUI-DWI laws in many other states, including the leading treatise on Georgia DUI law, co-authored with Frank T. Gomez, and published by the world’s largest legal book publisher, Thomson-Reuters-West.